PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshootingRev2.md

 Diagonal or other flush cutting hand tool for lead trimming.
 Assembly fixture, detailed below.

+### Reference Material

+The most recent schematic is for Rev 2 PCB Assemblies is: [Schematic-GeneralPurposeAlarmDevicePCB-V2.2.pdf](/Hardware/GeneralPurposeAlarmDevicePCB/PDF/Schematic-GeneralPurposeAlarmDevicePCB-V2.2.pdf)

 ### Assembly Notes and Tips

 As received from JLCPCB.